vscode-doc-jp/Docs/userguide/editingevolved.md

 ## Rename symbol

 Some languages support rename symbol across files.
-Simply press `kb(editor.action.rename)` and then type the new desired name and press `kbstyle(Enter)`.
+Press `kb(editor.action.rename)` and then type the new desired name and press `kbstyle(Enter)`.
 All usages of the symbol will be renamed, across files.

 ![Rename](images/editingevolved/rename.png)